Read time 8 minutes

-Backup has always been the precautionary step to recover data after SD card formatting.
-Therefore, check if you have a backup of the data stored on SD card.
-If it is there, then you can reload files into SD card from that.
+Creating a backup has always been the essential measure to safeguard your data in case of an SD card format.
+Hence, ensure you have a backup of the data saved on your SD card.
+If you do, you can easily restore the files back onto the SD card from there.

 The files that are accidentally deleted are transferred to Recycle Bin.
 So, do not forget to check the recycle bin once.
 If your SD card has got corrupted and you are prompted to format the card, then the only solution for you to recover data from recycle bin is the use of the software.
 You can install the software on Windows 11, Windows 10, Windows 8.0, Windows 7, Windows Vista, Windows XP, Windows 2003, Windows 2000, Windows 98, Windows 95, and Windows NT.